KillerMeth/PV-Hybrid-Calculator/README.md

 └── (possibly supporting JS, CSS files)
 - `index.html` — entry / navigation page
 - `appliance-load-calculation.html` — UI & logic for load estimation
-- `clamp-load-calculation.html` — UI for inverter/DC load calculations
+- `clamp-load-calculation.html` — UI for clamp meter load calculations
 - `system-recommendation.html` — UI for sizing recommendations

 If there are JavaScript or CSS files, they are included/linked inside the HTML pages.